Documentation · Reference

 - Neuro-imaging

-- Medications: benzodiazepines, antipsychotic, etc.
+- Medications: benzodiazepines, antipsychotics, etc.

-IV.
 Syncope

 - History: onset, duration, details pre and post event, neurological deficits, chest pain, palpitations, lightheadedness, dizziness, etc.